-ESR provides a path to a spiritual and academic journey for good.
+ESR provides a path to a spiritual and academic journey.

 Choosing a graduate seminary education is as much the product of inward leadings and individual and corporate discernment, as it is researching schools and programs.
 ESR’s admissions office can help you answer a multitude of questions about seminary education, our programs, paying for school, and how they fit into your vision of ministry.
 Questions like: